xp44mm/Notebook/Compilers/Expressions and Operators.md

 Bitwise XOR (^)

 The ^ operator performs a Boolean exclusive OR operation on each bit of its integer arguments.
 Exclusive OR means that either operand one is true or operand two is true, but not both.
-A bit is set in this operation’s result if a corresponding bit is set in one (but not both) of the two operands.
+A bit is set in this operation's result if a corresponding bit is set in one (but not both) of the two operands.
 For example, `0xFF00 ^ 0xF0F0` evaluates to `0x0FF0`.

 Bitwise NOT (~)